SanaNGU/semeval23-task10-sexism-detection-/README.md

 ```
 tn 1430, fp 84, fn 115, tp 371```

-To use the code for the test set without labels (you need to modify the run_predict.py and remobe the classification report )
+To use the code for the test set without labels (you need to modify the run_predict.py and remove the classification report )